rancher-sandbox/hypper/docs/user/howto/shared-deps.md

 # Working with shared dependencies

-Hypper charts understand the concept of shared dependency charts.
+Hypper charts support the concept of shared dependency charts.

 A chart declared as a shared dependency is a chart that more than one chart may depend on; once deployed, it can be reused by multiple other deployments.
 Charts